 The biggest difference in cost typically depends on the resolution.
 The higher the resolution, the better the image clarity at a greater distance.
 Hence, if the target is close, the camera requires a lower resolution, which translates to a lower-cost camera.

-Most popular Thermal Imaging Camera suppliers and brands on IndustrySearch are Bestech Australia, Fluke Australia, Teledyne FLIR, Russell Fraser Sales NDT, HIKMICRO, MSA Australia, OBIAT Electronics Pty Ltd, Lastek, Pyrosales, Slentech.
+If you are looking to a buy a Thermal Imaging Camera for sale, suppliers on IndustrySearch include Bestech Australia, Fluke Australia, Teledyne FLIR, Russell Fraser Sales NDT, Pyrosales, HIKMICRO, MSA Australia, OBIAT Electronics Pty Ltd, Lastek, Slentech, Queensland Calibrations